nghiaomg/ElectronsJS-MongoConnections/MEMORY_OPTIMIZATION.md

 - Added memory usage monitoring that logs memory stats every 30 seconds
 - Implemented optional garbage collection triggering when heap usage exceeds threshold
+- Created visual memory monitoring panel in development mode (see Development Tools section)

+## Development Tools

+### Memory Monitoring Panel

+In development mode, a memory monitoring panel is available:

+1. Click the 🧠 button in the top-right corner to open the panel
+2. The panel shows:
+   - Live memory usage stats (RSS, Heap Total, Heap Used, External)
+   - Memory usage graph over time
+   - GC button to manually trigger garbage collection

+This panel helps:
+- Identify memory leaks and usage patterns
+- Monitor the effects of operations on memory usage
+- Trigger garbage collection to see if memory issues are related to GC

+### Console Memory Monitoring

+In addition to the visual panel, detailed memory stats are logged to the console at regular intervals.

 ## Additional Memory Optimization Tips